eslint/eslint/docs/developer-guide/nodejs-api.md

 #### Parameters

 * `filePath` (`string`)<br>
-  The path to the file you want to check the actual configuration.
+  The path to the file whose configuration you would like to calculate.
 Directory paths are forbidden because ESLint cannot handle the `overrides` setting.

 #### Return Value